Mennauu/web-app-from-scratch-18-19/README.md

 <!-- Maybe someone helped me 🤔-->
 ## Credits
-**Arash**: For helping me with error handling and great feedback and advice.
+**Arash**: For helping me with error handling, great feedback and advice and cleaning code.

 <!-- Maybe I used some awesome sources that I can mention 🤔-->
 ## Sources